Diam⚾️ndBuzz

 Bolster the Rotation

 While Tanner Houck provided stability, the team still lacks a true ace.
 Pursuing a top-tier starter like Max Fried or Japanese phenom Roki Sasaki could transform the rotation and elevate the entire pitching staff.
+The Red Sox have already engaged in trade talks for Corbin Burnes, hoping to add another top-tier arm to their rotation.
 Extensions for key contributors like Houck or Brayan Bello could also provide long-term security.

 Strengthen the Bullpen